-Measure 8-1: Fisheries Management Plan
+Measure 8-1: Integrated Fisheries Management Plan

-Fisheries and Oceans Canada and the Tłįchǫ Government, with the support of the developer, will develop and implement Fisheries Management Plan for fisheries in the project area.
+Fisheries and Oceans Canada and the Tłįchǫ Government, with the support of the developer, will develop and implement an Integrated Fisheries Management Plan for fisheries in the project area.
 This will prevent significant adverse impacts from additional fishing pressure that will likely result from increased access via the Project.
-In designing the plan, Fisheries and Oceans a) Complete work to understand baseline fishery and harvest conditions.
-This work will include, at a minimum:

-Canada and the Tłįchǫ Government will engage the Wek'èezhìı Renewable Resources Board, the Community of Whatì and other affected Aboriginal groups.
-Fisheries and Oceans Canada and the Tłįchǫ Government will submit the plan to the Wek'èezhìı Renewable Resources Board for review under section 12.5.1 of the Tłịchǫ Agreement.
+In designing the plan, Fisheries and Oceans Canada and the Tłįchǫ Government will engage the Wek'èezhìı Renewable Resources Board, the Community of Whatì and other affected Aboriginal groups will be engaged.
+Fisheries and Oceans Canada and the Tłįchǫ Government will submit the plan to the Wek'èezhìı Renewable Resources Board for review under section 12.5.1 of the Tłįchǫ Agreement.

-As part of this plan, Fisheries and Oceans Canada and the Tłįchǫ Government, along with the above organizations, will complete the following work:
+As part of this plan, the following work will be completed Fisheries and Oceans Canada and the Tłįchǫ Government, along with the above organizations, will complete the following work: